ecomfe/eslint-plugin-san/docs/rules/order-in-components.md

 ## :book: Rule Details

 This rule makes sure you keep declared order of properties in components.
-Recommended order of properties can be [found here](https://v3.vuejs.org/style-guide/#component-instance-options-order-recommended).

 <eslint-code-block fix :rules="{'san/order-in-components': ['error']}">